Current Status: Accepting New Clients.

 50% Off First Edit Offer (1 design per designer)

 This offer is subject to my schedule's availability.
-Open to both new and established crochet designers.
+Open to both new and established crochet and knit designers.
 Once we work together and you see my level of commitment and work to make your patterns as polished and error-free as possible, I hope you consider becoming a regular client.
 Does not apply to sweater patterns (although I am willing to offer a less discounted rate if the first time we're working together is with a sweater pattern).